 - 1. Open a view and right-click on a column header. - 2.
-From the shortcut menu, choose how you want to modify the column: - Hide - Insert Column Before or After - Modify: Change field type, Title, Title and Data alignment, Width - Save Column Layout: current column layout will be saved in the registry for all new projects
+From the shortcut menu, choose how you want to modify the column: - Hide - Insert Column Before or After - Modify: Change field type, Title, Title and Data alignment, Width - Save Column Layout: current column layout will be saved in the registry for all new projects - Restore Default Column Layout: restore column layout predefined in RiskyProject

 - This modification is saved in the RiskyProject data file associated with the particular project.
 Therefore, the next time you open the project, you will see your column modifications.
 This way you can create a customized data sheet for each view. - Modifications to data sheets are specific to each view.
-For example, if you insert a column into the Project View, it will not be reflected in Result Gantt View. - You cannot hide or modify IDs.
+For example, if you insert a column into the Project View, it will not be reflected in Result Gantt View.

-• In the Risk Register view, you can extend the height of rows, add headers that span multiple columns above regular columns and adjust the width of columns based on maximum width of information contained.
+- You cannot hide or modify IDs. - In the Risk Register view, you can extend the height of rows, add headers that span multiple columns above regular columns and adjust the width of columns based on maximum width of information contained.